 This team guides the overall charge of the AIC.

-Lead by co-chairs Steve Edwards and Roy Weaver, this team is tasked with investigating strategies for academic innovation and overseeing the plan-writing process.
+Led by co-chairs Lee Ann Kwiatkowski and Roy Weaver, this team is tasked with investigating strategies for academic innovation and overseeing the plan-writing process.

 Ball State Teachers College Representatives